Hundreds of Honduran migrants set out for US amid pandemic

 The flow of migrants north from Central America had slowed dramatically during the pandemic as countries throughout the region closed their borders.
 Most migrant shelters along the principal routes closed their doors to new arrivals as they tried to keep the virus from spreading to vulnerable populations.
 Mexico and the United States deported hundreds of migrants back to their home countries to try to empty detention centers.

-The U.S. government effectively shut down the asylum system at its southern border during the pandemic.
+Guatemala has now opened all of its borders, including the one with Mexico.
+But the U.S.-Mexico border remains closed for nonessential travel, and the U.S. government effectively shut down the asylum system at its southern border during the pandemic.

 Mexico tried to bus asylum seekers stuck at its northern border to other parts of the country and back to their home countries.
 Mexico has typically offered migrants the opportunity to seek asylum there, but many have their minds set on the United States.
 Migrants are also likely to find it more difficult to find work in Mexico now as the economy is expected to contract 10% this year due to the impact of the pandemic.

-Pérez D. reported from Guatemala City.
+Escalon reported from Corinto, Honduras.
 Associated Press writer Christopher Sherman in Mexico City contributed to this report.